Empty Board Hampers Effort to Release Records on Civil Rights-Era Killings

 Jones’ friendship with Biden, according to his book “Bending Towards Justice,” began when Biden was a young senator and Jones began working on Democratic campaigns just out of law school.

-When Jones – then U.S. Attorney for the Northern District of Alabama – began prosecuting two of the four men behind the 16th Street Baptist Church bombing about two decades ago, Biden was one of the first people to congratulate him, Jones said.
+When Jones – then U.S. Attorney for the Northern District of Alabama – began prosecuting two of the four men convicted in the 16th Street Baptist Church bombing about two decades ago, Biden was one of the first people to congratulate him, Jones said.

 Biden campaigned for Jones during his 2017 Senate run.
 And in 2019, Biden attended the service commemorating the 56th anniversary of that Birmingham bombing, speaking during the Sunday service as he was running for president.